 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act (20 U.S.C §1092(f)) is a federal law that requires colleges and universities to disclose information about crime on and around their campuses and to provide the institution's policies concerning campus security.
-CT State campus Security and Uniform Campus Crime Reports (SUCCR) can be accessed on each CT State campus website.
+CT State campus Security and Uniform Campus Crime Reports (SUCCR) can be accessed: Consumer Information - CT State.
 Upon request, a copy of the report for your home campus can be obtained from that campus's Associate Dean of Campus Operations.